Table of Contents

 The Cox proportional hazards model is

-where \(h_0(t)\) is the unspecified underlying baseline hazard applicable to all subjects and does not depend on \(X\).
+where \(h_0(t)\) is the unspecified baseline hazard for subjects with \(\mathbf{x} = \mathbf{0}\), or for the reference covariate pattern after centering or coding.
 Using the method of partial likelihood developed by Cox, the regression coefficients can be estimated without estimation of the baseline hazard.
-However, after fitting the model, the baseline hazard can be extracted.
+After fitting the model, the baseline cumulative hazard and baseline survival function can be estimated.

 The assumptions for Cox proportional hazards regression are